neilpatelll/OS-Project-2/devlog.md

 * Thread naming for debugging purposes considered.
 * Potential bug: Customer exits without service; semaphore signaling needs review.

+**During Coding Notes (random thoughts + live log):**

+* Okay, forgot how annoying semaphores can be—spent 15 minutes realizing I had initialized one with the wrong value.
+* Threads are spawning but feels like a chaotic mess.
+Gonna need to print logs with thread IDs so I know who's doing what.
+* Tellers are just chilling… waiting on customers who haven’t been released yet.
+Think I need a queue or at least a signal mechanism.
+* Considering using a manager thread to simulate opening the bank and controlling flow—it might make coordination easier.
+* Wondering if I should name my threads for easier debugging—like “Teller-1” or “Customer-3.”
+* Possible bug: sometimes it looks like a customer exits without being served.
+I think the semaphore signaling isn't aligned right.
+Might have to introduce a waiting room or condition variable.

 **2025-03-24 11:55 PM**